 Calvin and Chun leaned against the railing while Jiro paced back and forth in front of them.
 They were at the bus station, waiting for Joanne’s arrival.
 They were there since an hour ago.
 Jiro claimed that they had to get ready for the battle, knowing the enemy was the most important thing.
 They needed to come ahead of time and prepare.
-Though Calvin and Chun thought Jiro was crazy but they did not dare to state their opinions.
-Calvin was already glad that Jiro wanted to come – contrary to his objections at the coffee shop the previous afternoon.
+Though Calvin and Chun thought Jiro was crazy, they did not dare to state their opinions.
+Calvin was already glad that Jiro wanted to come—contrary to his objections at the coffee shop the previous afternoon.
 Chun?
 Chun knew Jiro’s ‘Drama King’ episodes too well.

-“Stop pacing, man,” Chun finally spoke up at last, glancing at his watch again.
-“Her bus should arrive in 5 minutes.”
+“Stop pacing, man,” Chun finally spoke up, at last, glancing at his watch again.
+“Her bus should arrive in five minutes.”

 “Finally?”
-Jiro asked, his voice dripping of mockery.
+Jiro asked, his voice dripping with mockery.